Human Rights Awareness & Advocacy

 She holds educational workshops to teach employers how to create women's rights policies and procedures within their companies.
 Blaise also brings awareness to the staff on what their rights are in regards to mental health, pay gap issues, infertility, miscarriage, and loss.
 Blaise is a bridge between employer and employee.
 A better informed and functional business creates a better working environment.
 It's a win-win.
 By taking Blaise's Human Rights Seminars, organizations can display a badge of Working for Women's Rights on their websites and promotional material.

 Do you want to be a leader and stand for human rights in your company?

 Do you want to create a safe place for women in your organization?

-Do you wish for a cohesive workplace where women and men are empowered and feel valued?
+Do you wish for a cohesive workplace where all genders are empowered and feel valued?

 Diversity and Gender Management: Reproductive Health Best Practices Guidelines for Gender Equality in the Workplace